dreamcatcher-tech/network/Inbox/2024-08-28 2052 renaming trading.md

 >[!danger] Depends:

-can we make these into
+can we make these into stories /